Scaling Transformation for Nonlocal Interactions: The conservation law for the scale-invariant interaction

 Now let's focus on the coefficients of $c_1(Q^2)$ and $c_2(Q^2)$ in Eq. (\ref {FactorG}), whose accurate values are based on the perturbative calculation in QCD.
 For instance, the coefficients $c_1(Q^2)$ reads ~\cite{Bass05}

 in which $\alpha _s(Q^2)$ may have a running value with respect to $Q^2$, roughly around 0.1\symbol{126}0.3.
-Because the scale transformation is somehow derived from the renormalization group, including the running of charges etc., one may be aware that the corrections in Eq. (\ref{Coeff}) are to some extent equal to the scaling transformation.
-And the effect from Eq. ( \ref{Coeff}) might also be consistent with that interpreted by Eq. (\ref {FinalTensor}).
-Though the corrections have not made the coefficients $ c_1(Q^2)$ and $c_2(Q^2)$ deviate so much from $1$, we know the corrections actually affect the value of $\Sigma $.
+Because the scale transformation is somehow derived from the renormalization group, including the running of charges etc., one may be aware of that the corrections in Eq. (\ref{Coeff}) are to some extent equal to the scaling transformation.
+And the corrections from Eq. (\ref{Coeff}) might also be consistent with effect that interpreted by Eq. (\ref{FinalTensor}).
+Though the corrections have not made the coefficients $c_1(Q^2)$ and $c_2(Q^2)$ deviate so much from $1$, we know the corrections actually affect the value of $\Sigma $.
 When the scale approaches to the nonperturbative regime and $\alpha _s(Q^2)$ becomes larger, the expression of Eq. (\ref{Coeff}) however, may lose its validation.
-Whereas we note our scaling transformation happens to be responsible for the shift between the perturbative and nonperturbative regimes since the dilation (shrinkage) occurs accompanying the loss (injection) of energy.
+Whereas we note our scaling transformation happens to be responsible for the shift between the perturbative and nonperturbative regimes since the dilation (shrinkage) occurs accompanying with the loss (injection) of energy. $Nu$ $\rightarrow \pm \infty $ may imply the coupling constant $\alpha _s\rightarrow \infty $ according to our previous understanding of the form factor, so the extreme states are really relevant.
 We thus speculate that the scaling transformation might be helpful to transform the spin value from perturbative scale to nonperturbative scale, or vice versa.
-In this sense the transformation method could be a way of explaining the spin crisis of proton, and further investigation is in progress.
+In this sense the transformation method could be a way to find an explanation on the spin crisis of proton.
+And further investigation is in progress.
+While the SU(3) group steps in, some unexpected effects may occur.